Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory

 \section{Results and discussion}

-In Figs.~\ref{LO-results} - \ref{LO-NLO-results-2}, we provide the numerical results of our analytically derived expressions for the box, crossed-box, and seagull TPE contributions after isolating out the IR-divergent terms [see Eq.~\eqref{deltaIRbox}].\footnote{The exact cancellation of the IR-divergent terms from the TPE diagrams that we have derived, namely, $\delta^{\rm (box)}_{\rm IR}$, with the corresponding soft bremsstrahlung counterpart, $\delta^{\rm (soft)}_{\rm IR}$, is a concrete result that we have established {\it via} explicit HB$\chi$PT calculations including NLO corrections to the latter contributions, the details of which will be published in a future publication.} In Fig.~\ref{LO-results} our LO correction results, Eq.~(\ref{eq:ab-LO}), are plotted for e-p and $\mu$-p scatterings, at the three specific MUSE choices of the incoming lepton momenta.
-In the same figure, we also compared our results to other TPE works, e.g., Ref.~\cite{Koshchii:2017dzr}, based on relativistic QED invoking SPA~\cite{Tsai:1961zz}, as well as the well-known estimate, Eq.~\eqref{Feshbach} of McKinley and Feshbach~\cite{McKinley:1948zz}, based on the scattering of massless electrons off static Coulomb potentials in the context of the second Born Approximation.
+In Figs.~\ref{LO-results} - \ref{LO-NLO-results-2}, we provide the numerical results of our analytically derived expressions for the box, crossed-box, and seagull TPE contributions, after removal of the IR-divergent terms [see Eq.~\eqref{deltaIRbox}].\footnote{The exact cancellation of the IR-divergent terms from the TPE diagrams that we have derived, namely, $\delta^{\rm (box)}_{\rm IR}$, with the corresponding soft-bremsstrahlung counterpart, $\delta^{\rm (soft)}_{\rm IR}$, is a concrete result that we have established {\it via} explicit HB$\chi$PT calculations including NLO corrections to the latter contributions.
+The details of such a calculation will be presented in a follow-up publication concerning the TPE contribution to charge asymmetry.} In Fig.~\ref{LO-results} our LO correction results, Eq.~(\ref{eq:ab-LO}), are plotted for e-p and $\mu$-p scatterings, at the three specific MUSE choices of the incoming lepton momenta.
+In the same figure, we also compared our results to other TPE works, e.g., Ref.~\cite{Koshchii:2017dzr}, based on relativistic QED invoking SPA~\cite{Tsai:1961zz}, as well as the well-known estimate, Eq.~\eqref{Feshbach} of McKinley and Feshbach~\cite{McKinley:1948zz}, based on the scattering of relativistic electrons off static Coulomb potentials in the context of the second Born approximation.